mauricerenck/kirby-podcaster/README.md

 ## Features

-* ✅ Import wizard, move your existing podcast to kirby
+- ✅ Import wizard, move your existing podcast to kirby
-* ✅ Panel blueprint section for episodes
+- ✅ Panel blueprint section for episodes
-* ✅ Panel blueprint for extended RSS feed (including all new iTunes specifications)
+- ✅ Panel blueprint for extended RSS feed (including all new iTunes specifications)
-* ✅ Run multiple podcasts with just one Kirby installation
+- ✅ Run multiple podcasts with just one Kirby installation
-* ✅ Podcast Chapters
+- ✅ Podcast Chapters
-* ✅ Cover image per feed **and** episode
+- ✅ Cover image per feed **and** episode
-* ✅ Snippet for a simple HTML5-Player
+- ✅ Snippet for a simple HTML5-Player
-* ✅ Snippet for the advanced Podlove Player
+- ✅ Snippet for the advanced Podlove Player
-* ✅ Configure and style your website player within the panel
+- ✅ Configure and style your website player within the panel
-* ✅ Tracking of episodes/feeds using Kirby and the episode markdown
+- ✅ Tracking of episodes/feeds using Kirby and the episode markdown
-* ✅ Tracking of episodes/feeds using Kirby and MySQL
+- ✅ Tracking of episodes/feeds using Kirby and MySQL
-* ✅ Tracking of episodes/feeds using Matomo
+- ✅ Tracking of episodes/feeds using Matomo
-* ✅ Tracking of episodes using PodTrac
+- ✅ Tracking of episodes using PodTrac
-* ✅ Statistics view in Panel
+- ✅ Statistics view in Panel
-* ✅ Prefill fields from your ID3 data
+- ✅ Prefill fields from your ID3 data

 ### Changelog

+- 2020-07-03 - Maintenance and minor stats view update
-* 2020-03-18 - Added Podlove Subscribe Button
+- 2020-03-18 - Added Podlove Subscribe Button
-* 2019-11-23 - Bugfixes for new Kirby versions
+- 2019-11-23 - Bugfixes for new Kirby versions
-* 2019-07-25 - Podcaster Wizard, import your existing podcast into kirby
+- 2019-07-25 - Podcaster Wizard, import your existing podcast into kirby
-* 2019-07-24 - New Apple Podcast Categories
+- 2019-07-24 - New Apple Podcast Categories

+### Comming up

+I am currently working on a better statistic implementation without the need of MySQL.
+This will also include tracking of clients/plattforms.
+This will probably replace the mysql tracking method as well as the file based tracking method.

 ## Installation